langisor/langisor.github.io/dev/mastering-react-custom-hooks.md

 function useAppState(): AppState {
   const context = useContext(AppStateContext);
   if (context === undefined) {
-    throw new Error('useAppState must be used within an AppProvider');
+    throw new Error("useAppState must be used within an AppProvider");
   }
   return context;
 }